Skein algebras and cluster algebras of marked surfaces: for (most) marked surfaces.

 \subsection{Cutting a marked surface}

 Freezing a quantum seed $(\B^\Delta,\Lambda^\Delta,M^\Delta)$ can be interpreted as the topological action of `cutting', at least on the level of the skew-symmetric matrix $\pi\B^{\Delta}$.

-Let $\curve$ be a simple non-boundary arc\footnote{Cutting at a general simple curve may be defined, but the resulting marked surface will only be triangulable for simple non-boundary arcs.} in $\S$.
+Let $\curve$ be a simple non-boundary arc\footnote{Cutting at any simple curve may be defined, but the resulting marked surface will only be triangulable for simple non-boundary arcs, so we do not consider the more general case.} in $\S$.
 The \textbf{cutting} $\chi_{\curve}(\S)$ of $\S$ along $\alpha$ is the marked surface obtained by cutting $\S$ along $\curve$, compactifying $\S$ by adding boundary along the two sides of $\curve$, and adding marked points where the endpoints of $\curve$ were.
 There is a natural map

 which is a bijection away from $\curve\subset \S$, a 2-to-1 map over the interior of $\curve$, and such that the preimage of marked points are all marked.
 The two types of cut are pictured in Figure \ref{fig: cuts}.